Cohort 1 Grantees

 The YES Community Project

 This charter school has a bold and innovative vision for the school to become a hub for agricultural activity and provide infrastructure for local farmers and aggregators.
-The project aims to establish a local food system by integrating local farmers fully into the school and community.
-The project will design a seasonal menu of scratch-cooked meals highlighting regional products, and will source as much food as possible from farmers, ranchers, and aggregators within a hyper-local 10-mile radius.
-The project will mentor farmers about how to work with schools on packaging, marketing, and administration.
+The project enhanced the growth of a local food system by integrating local farmers fully into the school and community.
+The project established a seasonal menu of scratch-cooked meals highlighting regional products, sourcing as much food as possible from farmers, ranchers, and aggregators within a hyper-local 10-mile radius.
+The project also mentored farmers about how to work with schools on packaging, marketing, and administration.

 Gooding Joint School District